-\paragraph{Implementation Details} We use 5-fold cross-validation in our experiments.
-We use 4 folds from the data to train the initial model $\thetaz$ and use the remaining fold to compute the recourse.
-The recourse is only computed for instances that receive an undesirable label (0) under $\thetaz$.
-We report average values (over folds and test instances) in all our experiments.
+\textbf{Implementation Details} We use 5-fold cross-validation in all experiments: 4 folds to train the initial model $\thetaz$ and the remaining fold to compute recourse.
+Recourse is only computed for instances with label (0) under $\thetaz$, and we report averages over folds and test instances in all experiments.
 We used logistic regression as our linear model and trained it using Scikit-Learn.
-As our non-linear model, we used a 3-level neural network with 50, 100, and 200 nodes in each successive layer.
-The neural network uses ReLU activation functions, binary cross-entropy loss, and Adam optimizer, and is trained for 100 epochs using PyTorch.
-The selected architecture is identical to prior work~\citep{UpadhyayJL21}.
-See Appendix~\ref{sec:app-experimental-details}.
+As our non-linear model, we used a 3-layer neural network with 50, 100, and 200 nodes in each successive layer (same as~\citep{UpadhyayJL21}).
+The network uses ReLU activation functions, binary cross-entropy loss, and Adam optimizer, and is trained for 100 epochs using PyTorch.
+See Appendix~\ref{sec:app-experimental-details} for additional implementation details.

-To generate robust or consistent recourses for linear models we implemented Algorithm~\ref{alg:l1-linf}.
-We used the code from~\citep{UpadhyayJL21}~and~\citep{NguyenBN+22} for ROAR and RBR's implementation as our baselines.
-Similar to \citep{UpadhyayJL21}, when the model is non-linear we first approximate it locally with LIME~\citep{RibeiroSG16} and use the local model to generate recourse with either Algorithm~\ref{alg:l1-linf} or ROAR, resulting in potentially different parameters $\thetaz$ for different instances.

-We next describe our choices for parameters for Algorithm~\ref{alg:l1-linf} and ROAR.
+To generate recourse, we implemented Algorithm~\ref{alg:l1-linf} with different $\beta$ values.
+For non-linear models, we first approximate them locally with LIME~\citep{RibeiroSG16} (same as~\citep{UpadhyayJL21}).
+We used the code from~\citep{UpadhyayJL21}~and~\citep{NguyenBN+22} for ROAR and RBR's implementation as baselines.
+We next describe our parameter choices.
 We use binary cross-entropy as the loss function $\ell$ and $L^1$ distance as the cost function $c$.
-We use $L^{\infty}$ norm to measure the closeness in the space of model parameters.
-In Section~\ref{sec:findings}, we follow a similar procedure as in~\citep{UpadhyayJL21} for selecting $\alpha$ and $\lambda$.
+We measure closeness using the $L^{\infty}$ norm for model parameters.
+In Section~\ref{sec:findings}, we follow the same procedure as in~\citep{UpadhyayJL21} for selecting $\alpha$ and $\lambda$.
 We fix an $\alpha$ and greedily search for $\lambda$ that maximizes the recourse validity under the original model $\thetaz$.
 We study the effect of varying $\alpha$ and $\lambda$ in Section~\ref{sec:findings-comp}~and~Appendix~\ref{sec:app-para-effects}.
 In each experiment, we specify how $\pred$ is selected.
-See our code and Appendix~\ref{sec:app-experimental-details}.
+See our code and Appendix~\ref{sec:app-experimental-details} for more details.